EU Blue Card

 - copies of the pages in your passport that show your personal data, photo, signature, passport number, issuing country, validity period and if you have permission to live in countries other than your home country

 - a summary of your PAYE tax return showing your income from the previous year if you worked in Sweden then

 - payslips for this year if you are working in Sweden now

 - certificates of employment from employers stating the periods you have worked in Sweden (if you have had a work permit in Sweden for almost four years)

-- offer of employment and a trade union statement regarding the conditions of employment you are being offered
+- information about the employment and a trade union statement regarding the conditions of employment you are being offered

 - certificates of employment from your previous employers.